 - Only show necessary scenes

 This also sounds obvious, but it does happen in TV shows and a handful of movies.
 Only write the scenes that are important to your story.
 Unnecessary scenes should be cut.
-If there’s a certain POV that you like but does not contribute to the plot, I’m sorry, but you should either cut the POV or edit it so that specific character is more active and cannot be taken away without damaging your plot.
+If there’s a certain POV that does not contribute to the plot, either cut the POV or edit it so that specific character is more active and cannot be taken away without damaging your plot.

 6. Don’t Give Heroes Only One Thing To Rely On